 The above table reflects the board-designated funds as unavailable because it is the Organization's intention to retain those resources for the long-term support of the Organization.
-Note 7 provides more information about those funds and about the spending policy for board-designated funds.
+Note 8 provides more information about those funds and about the spending policy for board-designated funds.

 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments.
 The Organization operates with a balanced budget and anticipates collecting sufficient revenue through direct contributions to cover general expenditures not covered by donor-restricted resources.
-Refer to the statement of cash flows which identifies the sources and uses of the Organization's cash and shows positive cash generated by operations for 2021 and 2020.
+Refer to the statement of cash flows which identifies the sources and uses of the Organization's cash.

-4 - CONTRIBUTIONS RECEIVABLE
+5 - CONTRIBUTIONS RECEIVABLE